 3. Excused days are:

-c.
-A day on the road during vacation when it’s just too
+b.
+A traveling day during vacation when it’s just too

 4. Unexcused days are: